MichelDeudon/formations/content/en/authors/admin/_index.md

   - Teachers
 ---

 Hi!
 I'm Michael, I'm born in New York and lived more than 10 years abroad.
 I'm passionate about teaching, learning and psychology.
-I mentor students and offer my services as a private teacher or coach, from primary to high school, in english, science, and higher education in mathematics since 2012.
-I also offer reskilling and upskilling opportunities for adults - in data science, personal data protection, etc.
+I mentor students and offer my services as a private teacher, tutor or coach, from primary to high school, in english, science, and higher education in mathematics since 2012.
+I also offer reskilling and upskilling opportunities for adults - in data science, personal data protection, innovation, etc.

 I graduated from Polytechnique in 2017 and presented research at [CPAIOR](https://hanalog.ca/wp-content/uploads/2018/11/cpaior-learning-heuristics-6.pdf) and [Neurips](https://papers.nips.cc/paper/2018/hash/97e8527feaf77a97fc38f34216141515-Abstract.html) 2018.
 I worked at Accenture, ElementAI, with ESA and at Vinted as a senior data scientist, as well as non profits in various roles.
 My work was featured in [CNES's spacegate](https://spacegate.cnes.fr/fr/covid-19-venise-sans-les-bateaux) and received 3 ESA prizes.
-I had an opportunity to mentor PhD students at NASA FDL in 2019.
 Since 2020, I am also co-president of [Local Seasonal](https://www.local-seasonal.org/en/), a French non profit to celebrate diversity along the seasons.
 In my spare time, I like to dance, rollerblade and I enjoy outdoor activities, especially skiing and surfing.